Bechem1999/Linux-commands-User-Management-Lab/README.md

      -  chown david_m /home/shared/marketing/david_report.txt
      -  chown emma_m /home/shared/marketing/emma_report.txt
   - I had to set permissions to {700}: whereby
-    - Each user has read, write, and execute (rwx) permissions on their own file
+    - Each user had a read, write, and execute (rwx) permissions on their own file
-    - The group has no permissions (---) on the file
+    - The group had no permissions (---) on the file
-    - Others have no permissions (---) on the file
+    - Others had no permissions (---) on the file
   - This was done by executing the following commands
      - chmod 700 /home/shared/marketing/alice_report.txt
      - chmod 700 /home/shared/marketing/bob_report.txt